 Joy is the founder and current President of inteGIRLS Inc. She first began competitive math in middle school, but she's been passionate about STEM for as long as she can remember.
 Her experience at Math Prize for Girls -- the premier all-girls math competition -- inspired her to create a similar community of girls, but open to all.
-She is an aspiring Applied and Computational Mathematics major at California Institute of Technology (Caltech).
+She is a freshman and aspiring Applied and Computational Mathematics major at California Institute of Technology (Caltech).

 Director of Math Development

-Ivy Liang is a rising senior at Montgomery Blair High School.
+Ivy Liang is a senior at Montgomery Blair High School.
 She is a veteran when it comes to math competitions, having qualified for AIME since 2016, and attended the annual MIT Math Prize for Girls since 2018.
 Aside from math, Ivy enjoys playing flute and making music in general, having won a variety of national and international competitions along her journey.

 Problem Writer Extraordinaire